Dev-I-J/JNote/README.md

 * [PyQt5](https://pypi.org/project/PyQt5/) for the GUI.
 * [requests](https://pypi.org/project/requests/) for Pinging the GitHub API to check for updates.
 * [version-parser](https://pypi.org/project/version-parser/) for Comparing Versions.

+## Coming Soon!

+These functionality is scheduled to be shipped with the future major releases.

+* Command Line Access,
+* Auto Updating,
+* Settings dialog to control your preferences,
+* Dark Mode!!